How to Cite a Painting

 How to Weave Citations into Your Writing

-A citation isn’t just a formality at the end of your paper; it’s an active part of your argument.
-Your in-text citation should feel like a natural part of your sentence.
-Instead of just dropping a painting into your essay, introduce it.
-Explain its relevance.
+A citation is an active component of your scholarly argument, not merely a formal requirement appended to the end of your paper.
+Your parenthetical or note-based citation should integrate naturally into the sentence structure.
+Instead of just dropping a painting into your essay, introduce it and explain its relevance.
 A citation is like a map, but you still need to be the tour guide for your reader, explaining why this particular stop is important.
-This is how you move from just listing facts to building a real analysis.
+For guidance on introducing sources smoothly, see this article on how to introduce quotations.
+If you prefer to restate the content in your own words, see this guide on how to paraphrase.

 Remember, your in-text citations (or parenthetical citations) are the brief pointers in your paragraphs.
 The full citations live in your Works Cited, References, or Bibliography page at the end of your document.